Information about our Nursery

 Which adults work in nursery?

-Mrs. Kate Quant is the teacher and keyworker for all of the children and Ms Helen Few is the teaching assistant in nursery.
+Mrs. Kate Quant is the teacher and keyworker for all of the children and Ms. Helene Few is the Teaching Assistant working in Nursery.

 What happens on a typical morning?